Personal-GitDev/MyProjects/Serverless_WebApp/Readme.md

 https://dev.d18ijiybxldqhp.amplifyapp.com/

-When a user clicks on a button in the web app, it makes a call to our API, which triggers our Lambda function.
-Our Lambda function writes to a database and returns a message to our client via API Gateway.
+When a user clicks on a button in the web app, it makes a call to an API, which triggers a Lambda function.
+The Lambda function writes to a database and returns a message to our client via API Gateway.
 All permissions are managed by IAM.